Karthik-Ragunath/RAD-NeRF/CODE_EXPLANATION_README.md

     aud_features = aud_features.float().permute(0, 2, 1) # [N, 16, 29] --> [N, 29, 16] # torch.Size([588, 44, 16])
 ```

-The first dimension of `588` indicate the number of audios slices of 40ms (which are trained with sliding window strategy, i.e., when training this ASR model, some subsection of data from previous and next windows are also considered).
+The first dimension of `588` indicate the number of audios slices of 40ms (which are trained with sliding window strategy, i.e., when training this ASR model, some subsection of data from previous and next windows of timeslice are also considered).

 ```
 def get_audio_features(features, att_mode, index):